htor/hadron-editor/readme.md

 # libraries

 The editor is built with [supercolliderjs](https://github.com/crucialfelix/supercolliderjs) and [Electron](https://electronjs.org/docs).
-For code editing, the incredible [codemirror](https://codemirror.net/) library is used.
+For code editing, the [codemirror](https://codemirror.net/) library is used.

 # license